scottspace/scottspace.github.io/_posts/2019-11-25-build-an-ai.md

 4. The last batch use tensors and graphs to do cool things.

-Of course, there's always the brave Monty Python-ic researchers pulling the fifth, which doesn't fit my model.
+Of course, there's always the brave Monty Python-ish researcher pulling a fifth, which doesn't fit my tensor model.
 Perhaps you're the lone genius who will figure out what comes next after tensors!
 Your bucket is thus: